Summer pet advice: top tips from the Dick Vet

 Swimming advice

-• Not all dogs like to swim, so never force or throw them into water
+• Not every dog enjoys swimming, so never force them or throw them into water

-• Be wary of strong tides at the beach
+• Be cautious of strong tides at the beach

-• Bring fresh water with you to the beach and try to avoid your dog drinking saltwater.
-It’s likely to make them feel sick
+• Bring fresh drinking water and try to prevent your dog from drinking salt water as it can make them feel sick

-• Make sure rivers, ponds and canals are clean before letting your dog dive in.
-Some types of algae, including blue-green algae, are toxic to dogs.
-If your dog swims in algae-contaminated water, contact your vet immediately.
+• Only allow swimming in clean rivers, ponds, or canals—some algae, including blue-green algae, is toxic to dogs.
+If your dog may have swum in algae-contaminated water, contact your vet immediately

-Be mindful of these tips in the heat and enjoy the summertime with your pet.
+Keep these tips in mind in warmer weather, and enjoy a safe, happy summer with your pet.

 About the Royal (Dick) School of Veterinary Studies